 - Ask your local shop to consider stocking more Fairtrade products.

-- Tell your friends about your favourite Fairtrade product – in real life or on social media.
+- Tell your friends about your favourite Fairtrade product.

 - Teach your children about Fairtrade and why it is so important.

-- Invite your friends out for a cup of Fairtrade tea or coffee.
+- Invite your friends out for a cup of Fairtrade tea, coffee and cake.

 Businesses and organisations

 - Stock a range of Fairtrade products in your shop, café or restaurant.